Smart Building Software Development

 Yes.
 BACnet (the most common protocol for HVAC and building automation controllers), LON (used in older building automation systems and some lighting controllers), and KNX (common in European commercial buildings for lighting and HVAC control) are all in scope.
 We use protocol gateways and integration middleware to connect these systems to modern cloud platforms or on-premise servers.
 We also integrate directly with Modbus for energy meters, M-Bus for utility metering, and MQTT for modern IoT sensors.
 The integration architecture depends on which protocols your installed systems use and what level of control (read-only monitoring vs read-write control) is required.

-A focused smart building management platform -- integrating two to three building systems, energy monitoring dashboard, basic occupancy analytics, and a facilities management interface -- typically runs $35,000--$90,000.
-Platforms covering multiple buildings, full tenant portal functionality, advanced energy optimisation, fault detection, and integration with property management systems run higher.
+A focused smart building management platform, integrating two to three building systems, energy monitoring dashboard, basic occupancy analytics, and a facilities management interface, typically runs $35,000-$90,000.
+Platforms covering multiple buildings, full tenant portal functionality, advanced energy optimization, fault detection, and integration with property management systems run higher.
 Cost depends on the number of systems integrated, building count, tenant-facing requirements, and the complexity of the analytics and alerting layer.
 We scope before pricing and deliver a fixed-cost proposal.

 Work with us